alexKleider/debk/README.rst

 held in memory at once) could not be accommodated.
 Also note that it is **not** suitable for the naive user: assumed is an understanding of what is meant by debit and credit and how the significance differs depending on the account type.
+Expressed different way: this is only suitable for use by those who understand the fundamentals of double entry book keeping.

 ************
 Installation